microhh/readthedocs/source/Tutorials/realistic_cases.rst

       Note that this also requires a new :code:`_input.nc` file where the necessary profiles are in :code:`init` group instead of the :code:`timedep`.
       This should be one profile for each variable, so take e.g. the profile at t=0 or a time-averaged profile.

+..
+    maybe I should add some insructions on how to use cabauw_input.py

 .. note::
     The default day (15 August 2016) is mostly locally driven, so the impact of the large scale forcings and nudging to ERA5 might seems small, but can be very different (larger) in other cases.